 When schools have a singular focus on test scores, it does a disservice to students and perpetuates the inequities that keep underserved groups of students from succeeding.

 Ensemble Learning always begins partnerships by listening and looking at data to identify your greatest needs.
 We strongly believe in leveraging the talent and expertise that already exists within schools, so we help build a cohort of school leaders facing the same challenges.
-We may also help by bringing in outside experts or consultants from inside and outside the charter system to help tackle specific challenges.

 Rather than focusing on growth and test scores, we take a more holistic approach to improve academics and school culture.
 We help create solutions that reflect your school’s priorities and community.